College Park, Georgia: Demographics

+In 2020, of the College Park residents, 12,670 of them lived in Fulton County and 1,272 of them lived in Clayton County.

 Crime

 For much of the 2000s, College Park – along with the other so-called Tri-Cities, East Point and Hapeville – has been popularly associated with crime; for example, a comedy/travel book originally published in 2005 describes College Park as "a nightmarish southern ghetto."
 Over the course of the 2010s, this reputation has been publicly challenged in the media, by Tri-Cities residents, and by the College Park Police Department.

 The Federal Bureau of Investigation's annual Uniform Crime Report reveals that the College Park Police Department has historically reported a high crime rate per 100,000 persons as compared to other US jurisdictions.
 In 2008, College Park had one of the highest crime rates in Georgia, with reports including 13 homicides.
 However, 2008 was an outlier with respect to the rest of that decade and homicide; for the rest of the years between 2000 and 2010, between 1 and 3 homicides were reported annually.
 Further, it has been suggested that crime rate per 100,000 persons misrepresents the prevalence of crime, as College Park's daytime population is thought to swell to 50,000 persons (substantially more than the ~15,000 permanent residents considered in crime statistics).

 The Uniform Crime Report and data released by the College Park Police Department suggests that the 2010s have brought a substantial decline in total crime, particularly in the latter half; in 2018, a total of 1,225 crimes were reported (compared to 2,695 in 2001, 2,530 in 2010, and 1,387 in 2017), 85% of which were property crimes.
 In 2018, there was a 13 percent decrease in Part I crimes and zero homicides as compared to 2017, following a 15 percent decrease from 2016 to 2017.

+As of the 2016 American Community Survey, 35.7% of College Park residents are estimated to live in poverty which partly contributed to the crime problem.

 Economy

 Chick-fil-A, a fast-food chicken chain, is headquartered in College Park.
-Atlantic Southeast Airlines had its headquarters in College Park until December 31, 2011; its final headquarters facility was a hangar at Hartsfield-Jackson Atlanta International Airport.
+Atlantic Southeast Airlines had its headquarters in College Park until December 31, 2011, when it merged with ExpressJet.
+ExpressJet took over the headquarters facility in College Park from 2012 until its bankruptcy in 2022.

-As of the 2016 American Community Survey, 35.7% of College Park residents are predicted to live in poverty.
+The Georgia International Convention Center in College Park is Georgia's second-largest convention center.

+Due to its proximity between the airport and downtown Atlanta, College Park is home to more than 5,000 hotel rooms.

-In November 2019, The Gateway Center Arena @ College Park opened to the public, home to the College Park Skyhawks - the NBA G-League affiliate of the Atlanta Hawks - and the WNBA's Atlanta Dream.
-In addition, the Arena has an exclusive booking partnership with The Fox Theater.
+In November 2019, The Gateway Center Arena at College Park opened to the public, home to the College Park Skyhawks (the NBA G-League affiliate of the Atlanta Hawks) and the WNBA's Atlanta Dream.
+In addition, the arena has an exclusive partnership with the Fox Theater to host shows.

 Top employers

-According to College Park's 2017 Comprehensive Annual Financial Report, the top employers in the city are:
+According to College Park's 2017 Comprehensive Annual Financial Report, the top employers in the city were: